 Middle Fork Weber River Trail is a 15.3 mile lightly trafficked out and back trail located near Kamas, Utah that features a river and is good for all skill levels.
-The trail is primarily used for hiking and fly fishing and is accessible from July until September.
+The trail is primarily used for hiking and fly fishing and is best used from July until September.
 Dogs are also able to use this trail.